 Mostly South is the goal, but in cases where that is not possible a, South-West or South-East facing greenhouse is doable.
 South East is preferable to South West because it will get the morning sun, which helps heat up the greenhouse after it’s gotten cooler overnight.
 Just before dawn is the coldest part of night, so this helps the plants warm up after being stressed.
 Morning sun can also “wake the plants” up by activating photosynthesis with light earlier in the day.

-Be cautions about a South-West or completely West facing greenhouse.
+Be cautious about a South-West or completely West facing greenhouse.
 The afternoon can be the hottest part of the day and additional sun at this time can overheat the greenhouse.
-Again, this decision depends on your climate – how cold it gets and how important it is to get those first / last few rays of winter sun.
+Again, this decision depends on your climate – how cold it gets and how important it is to get those first/last few rays of winter sun.

 We don’t recommend building the greenhouse without adequate southern exposure — greenhouses facing due East or West – unless you are willing to accept limitations in what you grow.
 If this is your only option, you should plant accordingly.
 Cool-weather, low-light crops will do better in East-facing greenhouses.
 Heat-loving crops like tomatoes and peppers will do better West-facing greenhouses but you may need to supplement light to get proper fruiting.
 Questions about your situation?
 Ask us.